Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: CONCLUSIONS

 Our results inspire future experiments for constructing lattices of quantum corrals and varying their mutual couplings.
-The construction of quantum corrals with tunable sizes offers experimental control on the corrals' on-site energies which dictate the topological invariant of the setup.
-Such lattices can host non-trivial phases and boundary modes in class DIII beyond the recently studied magnetic adatom lattices in class D. The MSSs and, thus, the boundary modes are spread within corrals of dozens of ${\rm nm}^2$ surface area~\cite{Schneider2023,PhysRevB.110.L100505,that2024nonlocaldetectioncoherentyushibarusinov} which enables experimental detection due to their extended real-space signal.
-Despite the distinct microscopic modeling of alternative platforms that host MSSs, e.g., the transmon qubit Josephson junctions~\cite{PhysRevLett.124.246802,PhysRevLett.124.246803}, our study inspires research possibilities adapted to these systems.
+The construction of quantum corrals with tunable sizes offers experimental control on the corrals' on-site energies which control the topological invariant of the setup.
+Such lattices can host non-trivial phases and boundary modes in class DIII beyond the recently studied magnetic adatom lattices in class D. The MSSs and, thus, the boundary modes are spread within corrals of dozens of ${\rm nm}^2$ surface area~\cite{Schneider2023,PhysRevB.110.L100505,Ton2025} which enables experimental detection due to their extended real-space signal.
+Fabricating corral lattices would involve the lateral manipulation of potentially thousands of adatoms.
+Yet, this could be achieved using state-of-the-art STM manipulation techniques~\cite{Gomes2012,doi:10.1021/acsnano.2c00467,doi:10.1126/sciadv.aar5251}, or developing machine-learning-supported construction.
+Despite the distinct microscopic modeling of alternative platforms that host MSSs, e.g., the transmon qubit Josephson junctions~\cite{PhysRevLett.124.246802,PhysRevLett.124.246803}, our study inspires research adapted to these systems.
 Additionally, we envision tunable control of the edges modes hybridization by introducing weak violations of time-reversal-symmetry, e.g., with an introduction of small magnetic fields.
-We propose synthesizing extended lattices of magnetic adatom-quantum corral composites~\cite{that2024nonlocaldetectioncoherentyushibarusinov} where Kramer's degeneracy is broken and topological phases beyond class DIII can be generated.
+We propose synthesizing extended lattices of magnetic adatom-quantum corral composites~\cite{Ton2025} where Kramers degeneracy is broken and topological phases beyond class DIII can be generated.